GioZannini/PageRank-HITS-computation/README.md

-# Title of the Project
+# Sudoku-Solver

-    * PageRank/HITS computation
+    Read _Report.pdf_ for more informations about project

 # Author

-    * Luca Bizzotto 875814, Giosue' Zannini 873810
+    Luca Bizzotto 875814, Giosue' Zannini 873810

 # Requirements

-    * g++ v9.4 or newer
+    g++ v9.4 or newer
-    * Make
+    Make

 # Compilation

-	* The code can be compiled and run with the provided makefile using the standard `make` command.
+     The code can be compiled and run with the provided makefile using the standard `make` command.

 # Sample Execution & Output